-In case of a plated through-hole, an as-manufactured hole includes plating and surface finish.
+1 In case of a plated through-hole, an as-manufactured hole includes plating and surface finish.

+2 FHS is synonymous to “the diameter of as-manufactured hole” as referred to in 7.5.3d, e, f, g and i.

-7.5.3defgiaspect ratio
+aspect ratio

 ratio of the as-designed thickness of the build-up and the diameter of the drilled hole